meweli/nodepop/README.md

 ### 2. Database ingestion

-To ingest sample adds onto the database, just run
+To ingest sample ads onto the database, just run

 ```
 npm run init-db
 ```

-This will create the `nodepopdb` database and an `add` collection.
+This will create the `nodepopdb` database and an `ads` collection.

 With everything set up, you should be able to start the app: